TEXT-S&P summary: Rexam PLC

 Outlook

-The stable outlook reflects our view that Rexam should maintain credit metrics
+The stable outlook reflects our view that Rexam should maintain its current

+credit metrics, despite highly volatile input costs, due to stable demand and

 We believe upside rating potential is more likely than rating downside, and